-One of our top priorities at Dr. Cory Torgerson Facial Cosmetic Surgery is to ensure that our patients are safe and as comfortable as possible during any procedures that they undergo.
+A top priority at Dr. Cory Torgerson Facial Cosmetic Surgery is to ensure our patients are safe and comfortable as possible during any procedures that they undergo.

-Also, patients themselves are understandably often concerned about how much pain they might experience, we provide all the information they need about anaesthesia.
+Also, because patients are often understandably concerned about pain they might experience, we provide all the information they need about anaesthesia.

-Before undergoing surgery, it is important for the patients to understand various types of anaesthesia, their administration, and the effects.
-Some patients may feel uneasy about anaesthesia because they have heard about the dangers associated with it.
-While there are still some risks, advances in medical technologies have reduced such risks in recent years.
+Before undergoing surgery, it’s important for patients to understand various types of anaesthesia, their administration, and related effects.
+Some patients may feel uneasy about anaesthesia because they’ve heard about risks associated with it.
+While there are still some risks, advances in medical technology and techniques have reduced them dramatically in recent years.

-The type of anesthesia to be given can be based on the type of surgery or procedure to be performed, the age of the person, the general health, or any specific medical condition of the patient.
-Dr. Torgerson will go over all of the available options with the patient at the time of the consultation and also explain the risks and benefits in a pre-operative consent-signing appointment.
+The type of anesthesia you’ll receive may be based on the type of surgery or procedure to be performed.
+Your age, general health, or any specific medical condition will also be considered.
+Dr. Torgerson will review all available options with you during your consultation and explain the risks and benefits in a pre-operative consent-signing appointment.

 It may also be used if the patient is a child.
-It leads to a controlled unconsciousness and may require respiratory support.
+GA results in a controlled unconsciousness state and may require respiratory support.

-General Anaesthesia could be given by gas or through Intravenous fluid and gas is usually administered for the patient to breathe in before falling asleep.
-Since general anaesthesia does have some risks, the patient will be closely monitored throughout the procedure.
+General Anaesthesia is given through Intravenous fluid and gas is usually administered for the patient to breathe in before falling asleep.
+Since general anaesthesia does carry some risks, the patient will be closely monitored by an anaesthesiologist throughout the procedure.
 General Anaesthesia is used for Facelifts, most Rhinoplasty surgeries, brow lifts, neck lifts, and chin implant surgery.

 Patients are monitored regularly for heart rate, temperature, blood pressure, circulation, and ventilation in order to prevent complications.
 Dr. Torgerson’s team of Medical Professionals includes top qualified and experienced anaesthesiologists.
 All staff are registered with their respective Ontario Government regulatory bodies, and all of their qualifications are updated on a yearly basis.